People

 PhD Student in Environmental Studies and Geography

-Nicole is a first-year PhD student in the Environmental Studies Program with a focal department in Geography.
+Nicole is a PhD student in the Environmental Studies Program with a focal department in Geography.
 Her research focuses on the confluence of glaciers, environmental justice, and digital media technologies.
 She explores the ways land conservation institutions and local communities respond to climate change with a particular interest in narratives, tidewater glacier dynamics, and complex ecosystem changes.
 Nicole completed her undergraduate degree at Whitman College in Biology and French Literature, and has since spent the last decade gaining in-the-field perspective at Glacier Bay, Denali, Glacier, and Everglades national parks and Tongass national forest.
 When she’s not in the backcountry or studying, Nicole enjoys yoga, foreign languages, learning new things, and unstructured time around trees.
 Return to top

 Casey Shoop